NTIA/sigmf-ns-ntia/ntia-algorithm.sigmf-ext.md

 The `processing` array is used to record the IDs of processing objects which apply to ALL data.
 For example, this may include the ID of a `DigitalFilter` object which provides the metadata of a lowpass filter which was applied to each capture.

-The `data_products` array consists of `Graph` objects, which may define additional `processing` object iDs.
+The `data_products` array consists of `Graph` objects, which may define additional `processing` object IDs.
 If the global level `processing` array exists and is not empty, it is assumed that `processing` IDs included in a `Graph` object occurred sequentially, following those recorded in the global level `processing` array.
 For example, if the global level `processing` object records the ID of a `DigitalFilter` object, and the `processing` field of a `Graph` object in the `data_products` array includes the ID of a `DFT` object, the indication is that the data product is a DFT computed on filtered data.

 ## 2 Captures